 Website of the Department of Design Sciences

-Researchers at CERTEC – the Division for Rehabilitation Engineering Research – develop design principles and technical solutions that help people with disabilities in their everyday lives.
-Research is based on real needs with the aim of making it possible for more people to study, to work, and to live at home.
+Researchers at Certec – the Division for Rehabilitation Engineering Research – develop design principles and technical solutions that helps people with disabilities in their everyday lives.
+Research is based on real needs with the aim of making it possible for more people to study, to work and to live at home.
 One of the central areas of research is the interplay between IT, design and pedagogics.

 Keywords: the disabled, disabilities, handicaps, aids, elderly and design, rehabilitation engineering, design for all, user-focused design, cognitive assistance, man–computer interaction, optics and the poorly sighted